freylint/freyground/README.md

 These decisions were made as a result of proto1 (visible at the proto1 tag) going into code rot after only a few weeks into development.

+## Arhictecture
+This program uses a Monorepo Microservice architecture.
+For additional information see [Architecture](docs/architeture.md).